redhat-developer/vscode-java/USAGE_DATA.md

  * The elapsed time (in milliseconds) at which the language server initialized the workspace project(s), declared as ready for requests, and completed building the project(s)
  * The number of libraries that were indexed after project initialization
  * The total size (in bytes) of libraries that were indexed after project initialization
+ * The number of error markers on the project(s)
+ * The number of unresolved imports within the project(s)
+ * Whether there is a mismatch between the project's requested source level, and the JDK used for the project (eg. true)
  * Information about the following settings.
 In the case of settings that store a well defined value (eg. path/url/string), we simply collect whether the setting has been set.
    * `java.settings.url`, `java.format.settings.url`, `java.quickfix.showAt`, `java.symbols.includeSourceMethodDeclarations`, `java.completion.guessMethodArguments`, `java.completion.postfix.enabled`, `java.cleanup.actionsOnSave`, `java.sharedIndexes.enabled`, `java.inlayHints.parameterNames.enabled`, `java.server.launchMode`, `java.autobuild.enabled`
  * The extension name and the choice made when a recommendation to install a 3rd party extension is proposed